odoe/odoenet/markdown-pages/blog/chainlink-arcgis/index.md

 }
 ```

 A cool feature here is the `Validator` allows me to use alternate names for the parameters, such as using `lat`, `y`, `latitude`, interchangeably.
-I could probably just send the point with the request and check if I had any results, but I wanted to show how you can do some work inside your API.
+I could probably just send the point with the request and check if I had any results, but I wanted to show how you can do some work inside the API.

 With my custom API set up, I can add it as [an external adapter using a bridge](https://docs.chain.link/docs/node-operators/) to my Chainlink node.
 With the bridge in place, I can add a new job that will use my bridged service, and expose it to other users of my node.